Kung Fu Hustle: Plot

-Sing and Bone return to Pigsty Alley to kill the Landlady by throwing a knife at her, but fail ridiculously as Sing ended up getting stabbed twice and bit by venomous snakes.
-They were then chased off the premises by the Landlady.
-Sing retreats to a traffic pulpit where his injuries mysteriously heal instantly.
-Meanwhile, Brother Sum, intent on vengeance against Pigsty Alley, hires two Harpists that use a magical guzheng as their weapon.
-They successfully eliminate all three masters, but are destroyed by the Landlady and her husband the Landlord, who reveal themselves to be extremely skilled fighters.
+Sing and Bone return to Pigsty Alley to kill the landlady by throwing knives at her, but they fail ridiculously and Sing is stabbed several times and bitten by venomous snakes.
+They are chased off the premises by the landlady.
+Sing retreats to a traffic pulpit where his injuries mysteriously heal.
+Meanwhile, Brother Sum, intent on vengeance against Pigsty Alley, hires two harpists that use a magical guzheng as their weapon.
+On the same night, they successfully eliminate all three masters, but they are destroyed by the landlady and her husband the landlord, who reveal themselves to also be extremely skilled fighters.

 The next morning, Sing attempts to rob an ice cream vendor, but discovers that she is actually Fong.
 When she recognizes him and offers him a lollipop, which reminds him of the day he tried to save her, he smashes it and leaves.
-When Sing returns to the gang's casino, Brother Sum offers him immediate gang membership if he uses his lock-picking skills to free the Beast, a most legendary and extremely powerful assassin, from a mental asylum.
-Sing succeeds and brings the Beast back to the Axe Gang's headquarters.
+When Sing returns to the gang's casino, Brother Sum offers him immediate gang membership if he uses his lock-picking skills to free The Beast, a legendary and extremely powerful assassin, from a mental asylum.
+Sing succeeds and brings The Beast back to the Axe Gang's headquarters.

-Brother Sum is initially skeptical of the Beast due to his flippant attitude and sloppy appearance, but quickly changes his mind when the Beast stops a bullet midair.
-The Beast meets the Landlady and Landlord at the casino next door, engaging them in a fierce fight that ends in a stalemate, despite the Beast showing much better fighting skills and clever trickery.
-Sing, realizing the error of his ways, attacks Brother Sum and the Beast, who angrily retaliates but accidentally unlocks the Ren and Du channels in Sing.
-The Landlady and Landlord grab the unconscious Sing and flee.
+Brother Sum is initially skeptical of The Beast due to his flippant attitude and sloppy appearance, but quickly changes his mind when The Beast stops a bullet in mid-air.
+The Beast meets the landlady and landlord at the casino next door, engaging them in a fierce fight that ends in a stalemate, despite the Beast showing much better fighting skills and clever trickery.
+Sing, realizing the error of his ways, attacks Brother Sum and The Beast, who angrily retaliates but accidentally unlocks the Ren and Du channels in Sing.
+The landlady and landlord grab the unconscious Sing and flee.
 The Beast kills an angry Brother Sum and takes over as leader of the Axe gang.

-The Landlady and Landlord treat Sing at Pigsty Alley and are surprised by his quick recovery.
-The Landlady deduces Sing is, in fact, a natural-born kung fu genius.
-With his newfound powers, Sing effortlessly dispatches the Many hundreds Axes before fighting the Beast.
+The landlady and landlord treat Sing at Pigsty Alley and are surprised by his quick recovery.
+The landlady deduces Sing is, in fact, a natural-born kung fu genius.
+With his new-found powers, Sing effortlessly dispatches hundreds of Axes before fighting The Beast.
 Sing uses the Buddhist Palm technique to neutralize the Beast, who concedes defeat.